cloudsoft/aws-cfn-connector-for-terraform/cloudsoft-terraform-template/README.md

         }
 ```

-The Terraform configuration does not need to be in-lined; you can instead use `ConfigurationUrl` or `ConfigurationS3Path` to point at a configuration.
+The Terraform configuration does not need to be in-lined; you can instead use
+`ConfigurationUrl` or `ConfigurationS3Path` to point at a configuration.

 You can then:

+* Use Terraform in AWS Service Catalog
+* Mix and match Terraform with CloudFormation in IaC templatees

+Features:

 * View Terraform outputs as CloudFormation outputs
-* [TODO] Update in the usual CloudFormation way
-* Delete when done
+* Drive Terraform updates through CloudFormation
+* Read and delete

 For more information on how to use the custom type, see the [user guide](./docs/user-guide.md) documentation.